couchbaselabs/mini-hacks/xamarin/todo-sync/project/README.md

 #Xamarin CouchbaseLite Hack

 NOTE:
-Complete the Couchbase Mobile Tutorial first prior to the Xamarin Hack
+Complete the Couchbase Mobile Tutorial first prior to the Xamarin CouchbaseLite Hack

 The **src** folder contains a **workshop_start** folder containing a solution to serve as a starting point for the workshop.
 There is also a **complete** folder containing the finished solution.